 The reality of working in law

 Mafruhdha Miah is a senior associate in RPC's Media & Data Disputes team.
-Recently returned to RPC from secondment in the litigation team at TikTok, she offers an insight into what it's like to work as a solicitor
+She offers an insight into what it's like to work as a solicitor

 A typical working day

-While the hours can sometimes be long, the work is really interesting and intellectually engaging.
-It is especially rewarding when you see the case you're working on reported in the news or you are asked about it by your non-lawyer friends and family, which is pretty common.
+While the hours can occasionally be long, the work is engaging and rewarding.
+It's especially satisfying when you see a case you've worked on reported in the news, or when friends and family ask you about it.

 Read up on the typical activities of a solicitor.